Westerbay/Eyefox-Puzzle/README.md

 # Eyefox Puzzle

 This project is a puzzle game developed in Java for Android.
-It is an educational application I created to deepen my knowledge of Android development.
-The game is simple yet engaging and will be published on the Google Play Store.
+It was inspired by a game on the Nintendo DS.
+The rules are simple and Eyefox Puzzle is now published on the Google Play Store.

 ---